 In the application form you will be asked:

-The deadline to apply is 20 July 2020.
+The deadline to apply is 4 August 2020.
 Your application will be reviewed by a selection committee and successful teams will be admitted onto the programme.
-We expect to confirm selected teams by the beginning of August 2020.
+We expect to confirm selected teams by the end of August 2020.

 You are required to apply as a team (two or three people), at least one of whom must be a senior medical professional (a consultant or medical specialist).